GGravesStudios/thermo-sim/Docs/CONTRIBUTING.md

 ## 🧑‍🤝‍🧑 Community Guidelines

-Thermo-Sim follows the project’s **Code of Conduct** (coming soon):
+Thermo-Sim follows the project’s **Code of Conduct** (`Docs/CODE_OF_CONDUCT.md`):

-- Be respectful
+- Be respectful and patient.
-- Be patient
-- Assume positive intent
+- Assume positive intent.
-- Support newcomers
+- Support newcomers.
-- Focus on collaboration
+- Focus on collaboration.
 Harassment or discrimination is never tolerated.

 ---